MapNotIncluded/ISS-it-above/README.md

 MY_EMAIL=youremail@example.com
 APP_PASSWORD=your_email_app_password
 ```
-⚠️ Important: Make sure .env and ISS_Report.csv are listed in your .gitignore so they are never committed to GitHub.

-### 4️⃣ Creating `users.json`
+### 4️⃣ Create a `users.json` File

-The `users.json` file contains the user data the tracker will notify when the ISS passes overhead.
+The `users.json` file contains the user data that the ISS tracker will use when the ISS passes overhead.

 Each user must have:
 - A `Name`